cypress-io/cypress/docs/source/guides/integrating-cypress/dashboard-projects.md

 # Set up a Project to Record

-During a run we record all failing tests, logs, screenshots, and videos and make these available in our [Dashboard](https://on.cypress.io/dashboard).
+During a run we record all failing tests, logs, screenshots, and videos and make these available in our {% url 'Dashboard' https://on.cypress.io/dashboard %}.

 **To setup a project to record:**